AfterShip/challenge/README.md

 ```

-3. Stop the task if you tried 10 succeed attempts or 3 failed attempts.
+3. Stop the task if you tried 10 succeed attempts or 3 failed attempts in total.

 4. Scale horizontally: NOTICE that the above bs payload is just an example, you should make sure your script can be run as `distributed` system (in multiple instances / servers.
 Using CLUSER mode in NODE.JS DO NOT help)